 Calculating Margin of Error: Suppose the proportion of participants diagnosed with MGUS who passed away during follow-up is being presented.
 Of the 115 participants with MGUS, 16 of them passed away (0.14).
-A 95% confidence inteval of proportion of participants who died can be calculated as follows:
+A 95% confidence interval of the proportion of participants who died can be calculated as follows:

-Proportion: 0.014
+Proportion: 0.
+14